proycon/clam/docs/source/serviceconfiguration.rst

    its selection menus.

 After the three mandatory arguments, you may specify any of the Parameter types to indicate the accepted/required metadata for the particular input templates.
-Use any of the `parameter types <#sec:parameters>`_ .
+Use any of the `parameter types <#parameters>`_ .
 We will come to an example of this soon.

 After specifying any such parameters, there are some possible keyword